mrtnstl/recipe-and-shopping-list-app/README.md

 # recipe-and-shopping-list-webapp

-A webapplication where users can browse and upload recipes, create shopping lists for their chosen dishes and track their fridges content for more accurate shopping list generation. (in progress...)
+A webapplication where users can browse and upload recipes, create shopping lists for their chosen dishes and track their fridges content for more accurate shopping list generation.

-## Use Cases
+## Use Cases / user stories

 - As a visitor, i want to browse between recipes and users
 - As a visitor, i want to create a shopping list for the recipe i selected